ibm-cloud-docs/databases-for-elasticsearch/nlp-ml-tutorial.md

 ## Objectives
 {: #disk-util-alert-tutorial-objectives}

-{{site.data.keyword.databases-for}} supports machine learning workloads.
+{{site.data.keyword.databases-for-elasticsearch}} supports machine learning workloads.
 In this tutorial, you learn how to provision a machine learning model to a {{site.data.keyword.databases-for-elasticsearch}} instance and then use it to extract meaningful additional information from a test data set.
 Only some basic knowledge of terminal commands is required to provision and understand this tutorial.

 [Machine learning]((https://www.ibm.com/topics/machine-learning)){: external} is a branch of artificial intelligence (AI) and computer science that focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.
 By using statistical methods, algorithms are trained to make classifications or predictions, and to uncover key insights in data mining projects.